fparmezani/Curotec/README.md

 ## 👨‍💻 Author

-Developed by [Your Name] — feel free to get in touch!
+Developed by Fernando Parmezani dos Reis — feel free to get in touch!